-There are many teachings in Buddhism that are meant to help people live a better life, among them we have the four noble truths, one of the core teachings of the Gautama Buddha, the main creator of the Buddhist religion.
+The teachings in Buddhism are meant to help people live a better life.
+Among these teachings are the four noble truths, one of the core teachings of the Gautama Buddha (the main creator of the Buddhist religion).

-These concepts help people to face and overcome a great number of hardships, difficulties, and obstacles that are present in our personal lives, and they manage to do this by applying simple and effective principles.
+These concepts help people to face and overcome a great number of hardships, difficulties, and obstacles that are present in our personal lives.
+They do this by applying simple and effective principles.

 Below are the main elements of the four noble truths.